Please update your Flash player to see this menu.

 4.)
 CREDIT UNION DISCOUNT TICKETS: Do you use a Credit Union for your banking needs?
 Be sure to check with them to see if theme park discount tickets are one of the perks that they offer.
 Believe it or not, quite a few California credit unions DO offer discounts fo Universal Studios Hollywood tickets.
 Each credit union has its own procedure for obtaining the tickets.
 Usually, the tickets may be purchased online from the Credit Union's website, but a you might also encounter a mail-order system.
 In addition to credit unions, you should check your employer or your professional association to see if they offer discounted Universal tickets.

 5.)
-Costco discount tickets: Universal Hollywood used to offer discount tickets thru Costco regularly.
+Costco discount tickets: Universal Hollywood used to offer one-day discount tickets thru Costco regularly.
 Not any more.
 Costco discount periods are now fewer and farther between.
+However, at the time of this update, there is a good offer for Universal's Gold Annual Pass (for Costco members only.)
+The selection of discounts available at your local Costco store may be different.
 Here's a link to Costco's "theme park discounts" page where you can check to see if any Universal Studios discounts currently being offered.
 (If you don't see a listing for Universal Studios, then NO Costco special is available at this time.)

-There are several Universal Studios Hollywood season pass specials going on at the Universal Studios Hollywood website right now.
-These specials are "on line only," so these prices may not be available at the park itself.
+There are several Universal Studios Hollywood annual pass specials going on at the Universal Studios Hollywood website right now.
+These specials are "online only," so these prices are a bit higher at the park itself.

 To get more info about any of these Universal Studios passes, you may use the following link to visit the Universal Studios Passes page from the park's official website.